NSW Change of Command Ceremony

-240802-N-EZ002-2009 - CORONADO, Calif.
+240802-N-EZ002-2007 - CORONADO, Calif.
 (Aug.
-2, 2024) Chief of Naval Operations Adm.
-Lisa Franchetti salutes Rear Adm.
-Keith B. Davids, commander, Naval Special Warfare Command (NSWC) during NSWC’s change of command ceremony.
+2, 2024) Rear Adm.
+Keith B. Davids, commander, Naval Special Warfare Command (NSWC), thanks Gen. Bryan P. Fenton, commander U.S. Special Operations Command, during NSWC’s change of command ceremony.
 NSW is the nation’s premiere maritime special operations force and is uniquely positioned to extend the fleet’s reach and deliver all-domain options for naval and joint force commanders.
 (U.S. Navy photo my Mass Communication Specialist 1st Keypher Strombeck/Released).

 |Date Taken: